blog.

 Start with a latency budget, not a model benchmark

-This changes the conversation immediately.
-A pipeline that spends 900ms on retrieval and 700ms on model generation does not need a more expensive frontier model.
-It needs better chunking, more selective context, and fewer blocking calls.
-The useful metric is not raw tokens per second.
-It is end-to-end time for a good answer.
+It completely changes the conversation.
+Say your pipeline spends 900ms on retrieval and 700ms on model generation.
+You don't need a more expensive frontier model.
+You need better chunking.
+You need more selective context.
+Stop blocking calls.
+Raw tokens per second is a vanity metric.
+End-to-end time for a good answer is the only thing that matters.